saguileran/saguileran.github.io/_posts/en-us/2025-03-16-free-software-development.md

 1. Creating a simple example module

-   - Start by creating a c code, Linux is written in c and some in assembler.
+   - Start by creating a C code, Linux is written in c and some in assembler.
 The code contains two static cuztomized functions for initilize and exit, bot are loaded with the kernel libraries and the final lines is the license.
 The modules are saved at `drivers/misc` subfoler.

 2. Creating Linux kernel configuration symbols